inbeacon/InbeaconSdk-IOS/documentation/README.md

 ![image alt text](image_0.png)

-## inBeacon iOS xCode Swift and Objective-C SDK guide
+## Resono iOS xCode Swift and Objective-C SDK guide
-This document describes the latest version of the inBeacon iOS xCode SDK
+This document describes the latest version of the Resono iOS xCode SDK

 * [Before you start](before-you-start.md)
 * [Installing the SDK](installing-the-sdk.md)